Residential Roofing Material

 House Styles: Slate works well with Colonial style, European style and French chateau homes.

-Cost and Life Span: Slate roofing starts at about $600 a square (square = 100 sq. ft.) and more.
-Slate can last more than 50-100 years or more.
+Life Span: Slate can last more than 50-100 years or more.

 Wood shingles and shake shingles have been the roofing choice for hundreds of years.
-Many homeowners love the look of wood shingles and shakes and they weather to an attractive shade of gray.
+Many homeowners love the look of wood and they weather to an attractive shade of gray.
 Wood shakes are handmade and rougher-looking than wood shingles, which are usually cut by machine.

 If you live in a fire-prone area, look for Class A fire-rated wood roofing products that include shingles treated with a fire-resistant coating.